markAPR/responsive-tables/README.md

 <strong>headElements</strong> - specify what the table head elements are - default = 'thead tr'

-<strong>bodyElements</strong> - specify what the table bosy elements are - default - 'tbody tr'
+<strong>bodyElements</strong> - specify what the table body elements are - default - 'tbody tr'

 <strong>headingTagOpen</strong> - choose the mark-up that will be inserted into each cell as a title at smaller screen - default = '<b class ="rt-ss-label">'